martimy/clab_cvx_dcn/README.md

 # Spine-Leaf Data Centre Topology using Cumulus routers

 This lab consists of five [Cumulus](https://www.nvidia.com/en-us/networking/ethernet-switching/cumulus-linux/) [VX routers](https://docs.nvidia.com/networking-ethernet-software/cumulus-vx/) connected in a spine-leaf topology (two spine and three leaf).
-Each leaf router is connected to two hosts.
+Each leaf router is connected to one Linux host.
-The lab demonstrates creating a DC network using free Cumulus Linux routers (Cumulus Linux is a fork of FRRouting).

 The lab also includes a demonstration of [SuzieQ](https://www.stardustsystems.net/suzieq/), an open source software for network observability.

+Cumulus Linux is a fork of FRRouting so it uses similar set of instructions, but it adds more functionalities, including unnumbered interfaces, which are useful in configuring BGP or OSFP in data centres.

+All routers in this lab run both BGP and OSPF using numbered interfaces.
+I will updated the lab to include unnumbered configuration as well.

 <!--[Lab Topology](img/bgp_frr.png)-->